whitneyburton/portfolios/students/1508/aaron-careaga/20151002-aaron-careaga-m1.markdown

 **Feedback:**

-Aaron was a great partner for Enigma.
+Penney Garrett: "Aaron was a great partner for Enigma.
 He is excellent at breaking apart and tackling complicated problems.
 When the going gets tough he stays calm and just approaches the issue from a different angle.
 And on a personal note, I'm still struggling a lot with feeling capable enough, and Aaron stayed patient and encouraging the entire process.
-I really learned a lot from him and feel I've definitely made a friend and ally.
+I really learned a lot from him and feel I've definitely made a friend and ally."

 #### HeadCount